 Therapy in the psychoanalytic framework involves excavating these deep-seated memories and conflicts, laying them bare for examination and healing.
 By revisiting and understanding these past events, patients can often reframe and reclaim their narratives.

 For instance, consider a patient who always felt overshadowed by a high-achieving sibling.
-This shame of “never being enough,” when explored, might trace back to a forgotten childhood event where they were unfairly compared.
-Recognizing this source, the patient can then challenge and reshape that internal narrative, replacing shame with a more compassionate understanding of their self-worth.
+When explored, this shame of “never being enough” might be traced back to a forgotten childhood event where they were unfairly compared.
+Recognizing this source, the patient can challenge and reshape that internal narrative, replacing shame with a more compassionate understanding of their self-worth.

 Such introspective journeys, characteristic of the psychoanalytic approach, aim to heal wounds of shame by uncovering and addressing their very origins.